ALSETLab/CCTA-OpenIPSL/README.md

 Obtain a copy of Dymola from [Dassault Systems](https://discover.3ds.com/free-trial-version-of-dymola-for-windows).
 The trial version from Dassault Systems will not be sufficient to run the models.
 To obtain a standard license, contact Dassault Systems, or a reseller such as [Barcroft](https://www.3ds.com/partners/partner-details/200000000025397_BARCROFT_TECHNOLOGY_LLC).

 ## Documentation
-The documentation for each of the models is embedded within the "info" layer of the modelica models.
-Using Dymola, the following documentation was automatically produced:
+The documentation for each of the models is embedded within the "info" layer of the Modelica models.
+Using Dymola, you can browse the documentation.
+Alternatively, the following documentation for each of the examples was generated from Dymola:

 - Documentation for Example 1 can be found [here](https://alsetlab.github.io/CCTA-OpenIPSL/Example1/help/Example1.html)
 - Documentation for Example 2 can be found [here](https://alsetlab.github.io/CCTA-OpenIPSL/Example2/help/Example2.html)